alexey-kudryavtsev/ether-demo/README.md

 ### Auction/Tendering DApp
 Can be used to organize a minimal price auction for the right to be charging site operation.
 Has 2 roles - auction administrator (landlord) and participants.
-Administrator adds participants to the list thus permitting them to place bets.
+The administrator adds participants to the list thus permitting them to place bets.
 Participants place blind bets (hashed bet sum + participant secret nonce).
-When all the blind bets are placed, participants releal their bets and smart contract determines a winner.
+When all the blind bets are placed, participants reveal their bets and the smart contract determines the winner.
-The winner is granted an Charging Site NFT.
+The winner is granted a Charging Site NFT.

 ### Rating DApp
 Allows engineers and charging site operators to rate each other.
 Only the holders of Skill NFTs (i.e. engineers) can rate charging sites and only the holders of Charging Site NFTs (i.e. ch. site operators) can rate engineers.